scalapb/ScalaPB/faq.md

 ## IntelliJ complains on duplicate files ("class is already defined")

+If you are using sbt-protoc this should not happen.
+Please file a bug.

+If you are still using sbt-scalapb, please switch to sbt-protoc as described in the installation instruction.

-SBT-protobuf which ScalaPB relies on defaults to generating the case classes in `target/src_managed/compiled_protobuf/`.
+sbt-protobuf which sbt-scalapb relies on defaults to generating the case classes in `target/src_managed/compiled_protobuf/`.
 This leads to a situation where both `target/src_managed/compiled_protobuf/` and its parent, `target/src_managed/`, are considered source directories and the source files are seen twice.
 To